Top 10 Supply Chain and Logistics Technology Trends in 2021

 Artificial and Augmented Intelligence

 Along with AI, Augmented Intelligence is also expected to spike in use.
 Augmented intelligence combines human intelligence with AI automated processes.
 For example, in logistics planning, using Augmented Intelligence can even be superior to using AI alone, since it can combine inputs from human planners (experience, responsibility, customer service, flexibility, common sense, etc.) together with AI technology which is left doing the repetitive and tedious work.
-According to Gartner, augmented intelligence will create $2.9 trillion of business value and lead to an increase of 6.2 billion hours of worker productivity globally by 2021.
-Logistics companies can be expected to implement more Augmented Intelligence solutions, which ultimately allow logistics professionals to do their job more quickly while reducing mistakes and creating cost-savings.
+According to Gartner, augmented intelligence is on path to create $2.9 trillion of business value and lead to an increase of 6.2 billion hours of worker productivity globally by the end of this year.
+Logistics companies can be expected to implement more Augmented Intelligence solutions, which ultimately allow logistics professionals to do their job more quickly while reducing mistakes and creating cost savings.

 Digital twins are possibly one of the most exciting logistics technology trends to keep an eye on in 2021.
 As many logistics professionals know, products are never exactly the same as their computer models.
 Modeling in its current state doesn’t take into account how parts wear out and are replaced, how fatigue accumulates in structures, or how owners make modifications to suit their changing needs.
 However, digital twins technology is changing this once and for all: Now, physical and digital worlds can be melded into one, thus allowing us for the first time to engage with the digital model of a physical object or part just like we would with their physical counterparts.